Academic Department Support Courses

 Instructors: Ronda Mitchell and Sarah Hanson

+Would you like to substantially increase your ability to communicate with other people?
+Can you imagine the ways this might benefit you in your career, your day-to-day dealings with people, and in your personal relationships?
+“Relationship Strategies” assembles a number of simple tools that can be easily applied to improve both business and interpersonal relationships.
 This workshop offers guidelines for understanding and adjusting to the differences in people, through observation of their behavior.
-The tools presented will enable you to see yourself and your world through someone else’s eyes—and that can go a long way toward increasing communication effectiveness!
+The tools presented here will enable you to see yourself and your world through someone else’s eyes—and that can go a long way toward increasing communication effectiveness!

 Instructor: Irma Alvarez

 Things change rapidly and continually at work which requires us to address unanticipated, uncertain, time-pressured and complex problems and decisions.
 In this session we will consider how critical thinking, along with self-awareness and understanding of the mental shortcuts we often, and unknowingly, take can be integrated into a process to help cultivate good judgment.